 The ever-inflating costs of Certificates of Entitlement (COE) and mind-numbing depreciation are not the only financial burdens drivers in Singapore have to shoulder.
 Just like death and taxes, accidents on the roads are hardly avoidable and could happen to the safest of drivers too.
 You could be thrown into yet another money-sucking wormhole if you do not have the right car insurance in place.

-By understanding the common mistakes people tend to make when renewing car insurance, you can save yourself a migraine should you be one day caught in a precarious position involving a car incident.
+By understanding the common mistakes people tend to make when renewing car insurance and getting a new car insurance quote, you can save yourself a migraine should you be one day caught in a precarious position involving a car incident.

 1. Not Considering Customer Service

 Maybe you know a guy who knows a mechanic who owns a questionable workshop with an even more questionable repairs service.
 After a careless accident in which you wrecked your father’s precious Toyota, you desperately take it to the dubious mechanic for a quick fix.
 Then, you end up with an inflated bill and a half-baked job.

 Instead of digging a deeper grave for yourself, immediately ring the insurer’s customer service so they can smoothen the process for you.
 By doing that, you can also cut through the mumbo jumbo; all you have to do is fill out some papers and verify the claims amount, while they babysit you the rest of the way.
 There is a good chance their affiliated workshops will churn the car back out in such spiffy condition, your dad won’t even smell anything fishy.
 This is why good customer service is important when choosing an insurer for your car insurance.